Wooden Privacy Fence

 Setting the Posts for a Wooden Privacy Fence

-With all of the post-holes dug, the next step was to begin installing the 2 3/8" diameter x 8-feet long galvanized posts.
+With all the post holes dug, the next step was to install the 2 3/8" diameter x 8-feet long galvanized posts.

-As mentioned, I did not purchase all of these materials at one time.
-In fact, the complete list would not fit in the bed of my Toyota Tundra.
-On top of that, I knew that it would take me a week or so to set the 13 posts in concrete, and I wouldn't need the other materials until the posts were ready.
+I did not purchase the entire list of materials at once.
+For one thing, the complete list would not fit in the bed of my truck.
+On top of that, I knew it would take me a week or so to set the 13 posts in concrete, and I wouldn't need the other materials until the posts were ready.
 I drove to the lumber yard and only purchased what I needed to set the posts: the 13 8-foot galvanized posts; the 39 brackets; the 13 post caps; and six 60 lb bags of concrete.

-I knew six bags of concrete would not be enough to set all of the posts, but I didn't want to buy any more concrete than I could mix in a day.
-I also wanted to see how far six bags would go before I purchased the balance - the plan was to not have any extra bags of concrete laying around in my garage when the job was done.
+I knew six bags of concrete would not be enough to set all the posts, but I didn't want to buy more concrete than I could mix in a day.
+I also wanted to see how far six bags would go before I purchased the balance - I didn't want any extra bags of concrete lying around in my garage at the end of the job.

-I placed one of the 8' galvanized posts into the first hole (at the point inside the hole where I wanted the post to be).
-Next, with a 2x4 block placed on top of the post (to protect it from the 4-lb sledge), I gently pounded it vertically into the ground, just enough so that the post could stand plumb, and on its own, while I mixed the concrete.
+I placed one of the full-length 8' galvanized posts into the first hole (at the point where I wanted the post to be).
+Next, with a 2x4 block placed on top of the post (to protect it from the 4-pound sledgehammer), I gently pounded it vertically into the ground, just enough so the steel post would stand plumb, while I mixed the concrete.

 To make things easy for myself, I moved the bags of concrete (one at a time) directly from the tailgate of my truck to my wheelbarrow.
-Once loaded, I wheeled each bag of concrete over to the location of the hole before mixing it.
+Once loaded, I wheeled each bag of concrete over to the hole before mixing it.

-I used 60 lb. bags of concrete, because they are easier to carry than the 80 lb. bags.
+I used 60 lb. bags of concrete because they are easier to carry than 80 lb. bags.

-I mixed the concrete with a minimum amount of water so that, once in the hole, the concrete would have enough integrity to hold the metal posts plumb and in place without requiring any temporary supports.
-I shoveled the thick-mixed concrete, from the wheelbarrow, into the hole and around the post.
-Afterwards, I frequently (and carefully) checked the post with a level to ensure it remained plumb before the concrete hardened.
+I mixed the concrete with a minimum amount of water so that, once in the hole, the concrete would have enough integrity to hold the metal posts plumb without requiring any temporary supports.
+I shoveled the thick-mixed concrete, from the wheelbarrow, into the hole, around the steel post while frequently checing the post for plumb before the concrete hardened.

-The first 6 bags of concrete were enough to set 4 posts.
-The next day, I bought 8 more bags and set another 5 posts, then made another trip that same day, and bought 7 more bags to set the remaining four posts.
+The first six bags of concrete were enough to set 4 posts.
+The next day, I bought eight more bags and set another five posts in concrete.
+Later that day, I made another trip and bought seven more bags for the remaining four posts.

 Galvanized Fence Post